 Homestead property.
-If the institutionalized person and the community spouse each own home property and meet the criteria in Section 16.8.1.3 Exempt Home Property, exempt the institutionalized person's home but not the community spouse's home.
+If the institutionalized person and the community spouse each own home property and meet the criteria in SECTION 16.8.1.3 EXEMPT HOME PROPERTY, exempt the institutionalized person's home but not the community spouse's home.

-Example 1: One spouse is in a nursing home, the other lives in the community.
-They have lived apart for 10 years.
+- 10 years.
 The institutionalized person owns a home and intends to return.
 The community spouse owns a different home.
 The home that each spouse owns is the principal residence of that spouse.
 The institutionalized person's home is an exempt asset.
-The community spouse's home is not exempt.

-If they both own homes and the institutionalized person's home is not exempt, count the institutionalized person's home but exempt the spouse's home.
-Both homes cannot be exempt simultaneously.

-One vehicle, regardless of value or purpose.
+The community spouse's home is not exempt. - If they both own homes and the institutionalized person's home is not exempt, count the institutionalized person's home but exempt the spouse's home.
+Both homes cannot be exempt simultaneously. - One vehicle, regardless of value or purpose.
 If the AG has more than one vehicle, completely disregard the vehicle with the highest equity value, regardless of purpose.
-Then, for the remaining vehicles, follow the EBD rules for vehicles (see Section 16.7.9 Vehicles [Automobiles]).
-Note: Do not allow additional vehicles to be exempted under Section 16.7.9, unless they meet the definition to exempt under the provisions for property essential to self-support, plan to achieve self-support or temporarily inoperable as outlined in the section.
+Then, for the remaining vehicles, follow the EBD rules for vehicles (see SECTION 16.7.9 VEHICLES [AUTOMOBILES]).
+Note: Do not allow additional vehicles to be exempted under SECTION 16.7.9, unless they meet the definition to exempt under the provisions for property essential to selfsupport, plan to achieve self-support or temporarily inoperable as outlined in the section.